RevokeCash/revoke.cash/content/en/learn/basics/what-are-nfts.md

 ---
 title: What Are NFTs?
 description: NFTs are unique digital assets that can be bought and sold.
+Each NFT is unique, and cannot be replaced by another NFT.
 Learn more about NFTs.
 ---

 # What Are NFTs (Non-Fungible Tokens)?